 Current HHS Opportunities

-- Electronic State Business Daily - HHS Request for Applications page
+- Electronic State Business Daily - The state's online directory of procurement opportunities

+- HHS Request for Applications - Find active grant opportunities

 The following select opportunities are for high-profile pending procurements with the Texas Health and Human Services Commission.